dymmond/esmerald/docs/application/settings.md

 ## The settings_module

 This is a great tool to make your Esmerald applications 100% independent and modular.
-There are cases where you simply want to plug an existing esmerald application into another and that same esmerald application already has unique settings and defaults.
+There are cases where you simply want to plug an existing Esmerald application into another and that same Esmerald application already has unique settings and defaults.

 The `settings_module` is a parameter available in every single `Esmerald` instance as well as `ChildEsmerald`.